MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The CLI will:

-    - Detect the existing Git repository
+    - Detect the existing Git repository ("Current directory is not empty") and ask for confirmation to proceed.
-    - Add the `.github/prompts/` directory with Spec Kit commands
+    - Add the `.github/prompts/` directory with Spec Kit commands.
-    - Create template files: `constitution.md`, `spec.md`, `plan.md`, `tasks.md`
+    - Create template files: `constitution.md`, `spec.md`, `plan.md`, `tasks.md`.
-    - Preserve all existing application files
+    - Preserve all existing application files.
-    - Display a success message
+    - Display a success message ("Project ready").
+    - Suggest some optional next steps.

-1. Verify the Spec Kit files were added:
+## Review the ContosoDashboard project and GitHub Spec Kit files

+Spec Kit works with GitHub Copilot through Visual Studio Code's chat interface.
+After running `specify init --ai copilot`, the toolkit configures your workspace to recognize `/speckit.*` commands.

+In this task, you explore the project files in Visual Studio Code, verify that GitHub Spec Kit is properly initialized, and then push the GitHub Spec Kit files to your GitHub repository.

+Use the following steps to complete this task:

+1. In the terminal, to open the ContosoDashboard project in Visual Studio Code, enter the following commands:

     ```powershell
-    ls -Name
-    ```

-    You should see the new files alongside existing application files:

-    ```plaintext
-    constitution.md
-    spec.md
-    plan.md
-    tasks.md
-    .github/
-    ContosoDashboard/
-    StakeholderDocs/
-    README.md
-    LICENSE-CODE
-    ```

-### Step 3: Commit and push Spec Kit initialization

-Commit the Spec Kit files to your repository to track the spec-driven development process.

-1. Stage the new Spec Kit files:

-    ```powershell
-    git add .github/ constitution.md spec.md plan.md tasks.md
-    ```

-1. Create a commit:

-    ```powershell
-    git commit -m "Initialize GitHub Spec Kit for document management feature"
-    ```

-1. Push to GitHub:

-    ```powershell
-    git push
-    ```

-    If prompted for GitHub credentials, sign in to authorize the push.

-1. Verify the push succeeded by refreshing your GitHub repository page in the browser.
-You should now see the Spec Kit files alongside the existing application code.

-### Step 4: Open the project in Visual Studio Code and explore

-Open the project in VS Code to familiarize yourself with the existing application and begin the spec-driven development process.

-1. Open the project in Visual Studio Code:

-    ```powershell
+    cd ContosoDashboard
     code .
     ```

-    This command opens the current directory (ContosoDashboard) in VS Code.

-1. Wait for VS Code to fully load the project.
-Explore the EXPLORER view to see the existing application structure:
+    Wait for Visual Studio Code to fully load the project.

+    The `code .` command opens the current directory (ContosoDashboard) in Visual Studio Code.

+1. Take a minute to familiarize yourself with the project structure.

+    Use Visual Studio Code's EXPLORER view to expand the application folders.
+You should see a folder structure that's similar to the following:

     ```plaintext
     CONTOSODASHBOARD (root)
     ├── .github/
+    │   ├── agents/                 (GitHub Spec Kit executable workflows that can be triggered via commands)
-    │   └── prompts/                (Spec Kit commands)
+    │   └── prompts/                (GitHub Spec Kit prompt files that provide detailed instructions for each of the agent workflows)
-    ├── constitution.md             (Spec Kit file)
-    ├── spec.md                     (Spec Kit file)
-    ├── plan.md                     (Spec Kit file)
-    ├── tasks.md                    (Spec Kit file)
+    ├── .specify/                   (GitHub Spec Kit configuration)
+    │   ├── memory/                 (GitHub Spec Kit stores the project constitution defining core principles and governance rules that all features must follow)
+    │   ├── scripts/powershell/     (GitHub Spec Kit uses automation utilities (scripts) for creating features, setting up plans, and managing the specification workflow)
+    │   └── templates/              (GitHub Spec Kit provides standardized markdown formats for specs, plans, tasks, and checklists to ensure consistent documentation across all features)
     ├── ContosoDashboard/           (Main application folder)
     │   ├── Models/                 (User, TaskItem, Project, ProjectMember, TaskComment, Notification, Announcement)
     │   ├── Data/                   (ApplicationDbContext.cs)